IaroslavKuzichev/Test_Generator/README.md

 # Test_Generator
-A project I made for school
+A simple test generator made with Python and PyQt